geospatialweb/vue-rust-mvt-postgis/README.md

 NOTE: .env file is available upon request at johncampbell@geospatialweb.ca

-Development sandbox website to showcase the application integration of Rust REST API, Vue 3 Composition API, CSS Modules with vanilla CSS, TypeScript/TSX, Mapbox GL, Deck.GL, PostGIS, Martin MVT Tile Server and Docker.
+Development sandbox website to showcase the application integration of Rust REST API, Vue 3 Composition API, CSS Modules with vanilla CSS, TypeScript/TSX, Mapbox GL, Deck.GL, PostGIS, Martin MVT Tile Server (written in Rust) and Docker.
 This implementation features isolated Map instances in separate routes.

 In essence, this implementation is a Proof of Concept and MVP Prototype that embodies what I _consider_ to be the major tenets of the three leading JavaScript front-end frameworks, namely: